dshanske/Static-Maps-API-PHP/README.md

 ## Parameters

+Parameters can be sent in either the query string or in the POST body.

 * `zoom` - default 14 - Set the zoom level for the map
 * `width` - default 300 - Width in pixels of the final image
 * `height` - default 300 - Height in pixels of the final image